chat-loc/chatloc.github.io/README.md

 As for district, Etobicoke North is the viable one for now, with others to follow.

-If user feels not to put in credentials, below are 3 different credentials for the aforementioned countries: 👈
+If user feels not to put in credentials, below are 3 different credentials for the aforementioned countries: <br>
+👇

 **Nigeria:**